stashluk/stashluk.github.com/interview/interview_questions.md

 I don't know enough about this job, yet.
 As I understand, it is your task to sell it to me.

-# Questions for Thrive Biosciences
+# Questions for Generic Company

-- Tell me more about the applications of non-microbial cell culture.
-- How does your product facilitate the cell culture process?
-- Tell me more about your sensors and actuators
+- What amount of signing authority should I expect?